Konkomba language

+Konkomba, known natively as Likpakpaanl, is a Gurma language spoken in Ghana, Togo It is spoken by the Konkomba people, who are also known as the Bikpakpaam.

 Geography

 Konkomba is spoken in Ghana (Northern Region, Volta Region, Brong Ahafo Region, Eastern Region and Accra), and Togo (Savanes Region, Kara Region and Plateaux Region).

-Dialects and literature
+Dialects

-The Konkomba language, known natively as Likpakpaanl, is spoken by the Konkomba people, who are also known as the Bikpakpaam.
 The Konkomba language has several dialects, including, but not limited to, Lichaboil, Ligbeln, Likoonli, Limonkpeln and Linafeel.

+Documentation

 The dialects of Konkomba emerged because different families and groups settled together and adopted unique pronunciation and vocabulary patterns, forming what could be called uniform dialect groupings.
 For example, "map geek" in (in the Lichabol dialect), "may LAK Iya" (in the Limonkpeln dialect), and "many men" (in the Likoon dialect) all mean "I don't like that".
-This type of variation can be heard in Likpakpaanl, depending on the geographic area or what clan is dominant in a particular settlement.
+This type of variation can be heard in Konkomba, depending on the geographic area or what clan is dominant in a particular settlement.
 However, Lichaboil dialect is the written variety.
 Other Bikpakpaam dialects classifications include Linankpel (Nankpantiib), Likpalil (Bikpalib), Linandeln (Binandim), Lisagmaln (Sagmantiib), and Linalol (Binalob).

-A reasonable amount of Likpakpaanl literature exists.
+A reasonable amount of Konkomba literature exists.
 This literature includes primers for teaching, a dictionary, storybooks, and folk tales.
-There is also a full translation of the Bible in Likpakpaanl, created through the work of GILLBT and GIL, Mary Steele, and RILADEP (formerly KOLADEP, Konkomba Literacy and Development Project).
-Work on the Likpakpaanl Bible translation was started by Mary Steele in 1962 when she arrived to work with the Wycliffe Bible Translators.
+There is also a full translation of the Bible in Konkomba, created through the work of GILLBT and GIL, Mary Steele, and RILADEP (formerly KOLADEP, Konkomba Literacy and Development Project).
+Work on the Konkomba Bible translation was started by Mary Steele in 1962 when she arrived to work with the Wycliffe Bible Translators.